brianmario/mysql2/README.md

 Some database libraries out there serve as direct 1:1 mappings of the already complex C APIs available.
 This one is not.

-It also forces the use of UTF-8 [or binary] for the connection [and all strings in 1.9, unless Encoding.default_internal is set then it'll convert from UTF-8 to that encoding] and uses encoding-aware MySQL API calls where it can.
+It also forces the use of UTF-8 [or binary] for the connection and uses encoding-aware MySQL API calls where it can.

 The API consists of three classes: